Pinterest now lets you archive your boards and rearrange pins

 Pinterest announced it had 200 million users back in September, having maintained a growth rate of roughly 50 million new users per year.
 As with other tech companies, Pinterest has been doubling down on its artificial intelligence efforts, including adding computer vision search tools, Facebook Messenger bots, and deep learning to recommend related Pins.
 These latest updates feed into Pinterest’s broader AI push, given that it uses the content of boards as one of its main sources for making recommendations.

-By affording users more ways to tailor and customize their boards, Pinterest should be able to garner more juicy data to feed back into its machine learning algorithms.
+By affording users new ways to tailor and customize their boards, Pinterest should be able to garner more juicy data to feed back into its machine learning algorithms.

-The new features are rolling out from tomorrow on Android, iOS, and through Pinterest’s web interface.
+The features are rolling out from tomorrow on Android, iOS, and Pinterest’s web interface.